Castra: Wall and ditch

-A lidar view of Richborough Roman fort and amphitheatre at the site of Rutupiae and part of Richborough port (HER 1916-1945) in Kent.
+A lidar view of Richborough Castle Roman fort and amphitheatre at the site of Rutupiae and part of Richborough port (HER 1916–1945) in Kent.

 The castrum's special structure also defended from attacks.
 The base (munimentum, "fortification") was placed entirely within the vallum ("wall"), which could be constructed under the protection of the legion in battle formation if necessary.
 The vallum was quadrangular, aligned on the cardinal points of the compass.The construction crews dug a trench (fossa), throwing the excavated material inward, to be formed into the rampart (agger).
 On top of this a palisade of stakes (sudes or valli) was erected.
 The soldiers had to carry these stakes on the march.
 (Note: The sudes were not just simple stakes.
 Three or four branches were left on for interlocking.)
 Over the course of time, the palisade might be replaced by a brick or stone wall, and the ditch served also as a moat.
 A legion-sized camp placed towers at intervals along the wall with positions between for the division artillery.

 Intervallum

 Around the inside periphery of the vallum was a clear space, the intervallum, which served to catch enemy missiles, as an access route to the vallum and as a storage space for cattle (capita) and plunder (praeda).
 The Romans were masters of geometry and showed it in their camps: a modern study shows that the intervallum "was 1/16th of the square root of the area it enclosed in the fort.
 Legionaries were quartered in a peripheral zone inside the intervallum, which they could rapidly cross to take up position on the vallum.
-Inside of the legionary quarters was a peripheral road, the Via Sagularis, probably a type of "service road".
+Inside the legionary quarters was a peripheral road, the Via Sagularis, probably a type of "service road".